This article contains a list of Careers in Demand in Kenya for the year 2023.

 9. QUANTITY SURVEY

 If you want to do a course that will make you rich as quickly as possible then this is the course.
-Quantity survey is a very lucrative and rare career and with few graduates who are experienced.
+Quantity surveying is a very lucrative and rare career and with few graduates who are experienced.
 In other words, quantity surveyors are scarce in the country, which means that the few experienced once will be highly sought after.

 10. HUMAN RESOURCES